Nikhil200521/new_project/README.md

 # new_project
-code for calculating sum of an array
+code for counting frequency of word count in a string using C language.